 But what exactly makes TikTok an attractive partner for e-commerce companies and how does the app differentiate itself from its competitors?

 Right now, there is probably no faster way for online businesses to be seen by young people than with the help of TikTok.
-In fact, already in April 2020 more than 2 billion people around the world, most of them teenagers, have downloaded the app and this trend does not look like slowing down.
+Currently, TikTok has 1.677 billion users worldwide, with 1.1 billion using it every month.
 Within the span of 3 years, TikTok has managed to reach as many monthly users as Instagram did in 6 years.
 To reach one billion users, TikTok (2 years) took only a quarter of the time compared to the top dog Facebook (8 years).
 In the first quarter of 2020, TikTok broke the all-time record for apps as downloads amounted to 315 million.

 Moreover, the top 50 Creators (that's the name of the active users) have more followers than inhabitants of Mexico, Canada, the UK, Australia, and the USA together (which accounts for almost 8% of the world population).
-In terms of downloads, TikTok reached 4th place in North America in 2019, leaving behind other industry giants such as Instagram, Snapchat, Spotify, Netflix, etc. This makes the Chinese company the only brand within the top 5 that does not belong to the Facebook group.
-In addition ranking, 7th in the download ranking for the whole decade (2010-2020) is also impressive.
+In terms of downloads, TikTok reached 1st place in 2022, leaving behind other industry giants such as Instagram, WhatsApp, Spotify, etc. This makes the Chinese company the only brand within the top 5 that does not belong to the Facebook group.
 So, despite the young age of the network, social media giants like Twitter and YouTube have been left behind by TikTok.

 So, what is the reason for only a few companies becoming active, and what opportunities are there for e-commerce companies to promote their own brand through this innovative channel and increase sales?